 More than places and things, I need to develop a sincere interest in people again, and dig deep enough to recognize the delicate nuances among them.

 Often, what holds me back is fear -- to be rejected, or that I might be inadequate to continue what I've started (which seems to be a recurring pattern in my life story), but I must trust that I myself may be someone worth getting to know.
 Keeping that in mind, I must accompany that with the thought that these people might be vulnerable, too.
-And it really wouldn't hurt to be the first to extend a hand.
+And it really wouldn't hurt to be the first to extend a hand. - Be present.

 Being mindful of surroundings -- of people, and places, and the life that transpires between the two.
 Also, be actively participative in people's lives.
 Come out from the wings, and take the stage.
 Assuming a passive role does not make memories out of you.
 What is enthralling about being in the background?
 Contribute.
 Say something.
 Say yes!